Artist Statement 2019

-Like an obsessed botanist, I spent an entire year (2017) collecting and photographing over 7000 species of everyday flowers from the garden center, cultivated blooms, wildflowers, and weeds found along the roadside.
+Like an obsessed botanist, I spent two years (2017-18) collecting and photographing over 7000 specimens of everyday flowers, cultivated blooms, native wildflowers and weeds found along the roadside.

-I combine my floral photographs to create large-scale composite images that address social and personal concerns relating to our wellbeing as a culture, connectedness to each other, and as a woman; my responsibility to explore and challenge cultural rules and expectations that define and limit us all.
+I combine my floral photographs to create large-scale composite images that address personal concerns relating to our wellbeing as a society, connectedness to each other, and unspoken rules and expectations that define and limit us all.

-These photocompositions contrast the delicacy and fragility of flowers presenting them as "power masks", symbolizing hidden strength and the inner warrior that dwells in each of us.
+These photocompositions contrast the delicacy and fragility of flowers presenting them as "power masks", symbolizing a hidden strength and inner warrior that dwells in each of us.

-In psychology, the term “masking” applies to the everyday pretending we do to veil and protect our true personalities.
+In psychology, the term “masking” refers to the everyday pretending we do to veil and protect our true identity.
 This series explores how we hide in plain view, revealing only what we desire others to know or believe about us.

-The flowers, shown in their varying stages of life, reflect our humanity; reminding us to stand up, grow, be broken, aged, imperfect, but seen.
+Reflecting our humanity, the flowers remind us to stand up, grow, be broken, imperfect but seen.

 - Heidi Carlsen-Rogers